-(dailyRx News) If you're treating a teen for mental health issues, it's important to understand the big picture.
-The big picture includes how much they drink alcohol, smoke cigarettes or use marijuana.
+(dailyRx News) If you're treating a teen for mental health, it's important to understand the big picture.
+The big picture includes how much they drink, smoke or use marijuana.

-Being sure that a doctor or mental health professional knows a patient uses one of those substances can help them offer more effective treatment.
+Being sure that a doctor or mental health professional knows a patient uses one of those substance can help them offer more effective treatment.

 The knowledge of a person's substance use can also help a clinician select appropriate medications, if necessary.

 A recent study measured how often youth with mental health issues used alcohol, nicotine or marijuana.